Breathe Easy: LGA’s Commitment to Healthy Indoor Air Quality

 Air quality monitoring systems track real-time environmental factors, helping us optimize our workspace for health and comfort.
 These systems continuously measure key air quality indicators:

-Each of these factors contributes to an overall air quality score, which provides a quick snapshot of indoor air health.
-If any levels become suboptimal, we can take corrective actions—whether that’s adjusting ventilation by opening our garage doors, using air purifiers, or modifying humidity levels to ensure a comfortable and safe workspace.
+Each of these factors contributes to an overall air quality score, offering a quick snapshot of indoor air health.
+If any levels become suboptimal, we can take corrective action—whether by adjusting ventilation with our garage doors, running one of our two air purifiers, or modifying humidity levels.
+Maintaining proper humidity is especially challenging in the desert, where dry air makes it difficult to achieve an optimal balance.
+In fact, this is often our biggest hurdle in maintaining good indoor air quality.

 Why Does Indoor Air Quality Matter?